LATIN AMERICA AND THE CARIBBEAN

 Rubio worked against Venezuelan dictator Nicolás Maduro, too.
 When Maduro illegitimately seized power in 2019, Rubio ensured the United States recognized Juan Guaidó as the rightful interim president.
 He also co-wrote and passed the VERDAD Act, a bipartisan law that provided $400 million in humanitarian aid to Venezuelan refugees fleeing the economic crisis that accompanied Maduro’s “inauguration.”
 What the media dubbed the Rubio Doctrine proved crucial in shaping U.S. policy toward Venezuela.

-In 2020, Senator Rubio led the reauthorization of the Extension of the Caribbean Basin Economic Recovery Act, which extended duty-free access to certain textile goods from 23 Caribbean countries made with U.S. yarns, fabrics, and threads until 2030.
+In 2020, Rubio co-led the reauthorization of the Extension of the Caribbean Basin Economic Recovery Act, which extended duty-free access to certain textile goods from 23 Caribbean countries made with U.S. yarns, fabric, and threads through 2030.
 Trade is a key component of the region’s developing economy.
-By passing this bill, Congress promoted U.S. exports and strengthened our bilateral relations with allies and partners in the Caribbean.
+By helping pass this bill, Rubio promoted U.S. exports and strengthened America’s bilateral relations with friendly Caribbean nations.